Prosecutors rest in murder trial of white Chicago officer accused of shooting black teen 16 times

 OPENING ARGUMENTS BEGIN IN THE MURDER TRIAL OF WHITE CHICAGO COP WHO SHOT BLACK TEEN

-Van Dyke is charged with two counts of first-degree murder, 16 counts of aggravated battery and one count of official misconduct in McDonald’s death.
+Van Dyke is charged with first-degree murder, 16 counts of aggravated battery and one count of official misconduct in McDonald’s death.
 He was suspended without pay and has pleaded not guilty to murder.

 His attorneys have painted McDonald as a troubled teen who refused to drop the three-inch retractable knife he'd been carrying the night he was killed.